Note: This post on how to choose a literary agent and questions to ask a literary agent has been updated for 2022.

 4. Does this agent/firm have experience selling subsidiary rights, such as film?

 I’d love to hear your ideas or any questions you have about how to attract or choose a literary agent.
-Please share in the comments section and feel free to share on facebook or twitter, too!
+Please share in the comments section and feel free to share this post on social media using the share buttons!